The dust binds - The Existential Clarity in Minimalism

 Mess is good.

 I actually think that mess is a form of simple living.
 To be able to let things lie because something else is more important than cleaning right now.
-This is for sure, the easy life, and the hack?
-If you don’t own so much, only the things which really bring joy and add meaning to your life; if the mess is not chaotic, draining, dirty, or problematic, then this mess can instead be an expression for a life lived well: full of the joy of happening things.
+This is for sure, the easy life and the hack.
+If you don’t own so much, only the things which really bring joy and add meaning to your life; if the mess is not chaotic, draining, dirty, or problematic, then this mess can instead be an expression of a life lived well: full of the joy of happening things.
 Then you can clean up while singing one afternoon when there is enough time.

-No, the fact is humility and the immediate clarification of what is needed now and in the future, creates space in life for living; where the heart can beat, the eye can see, where reality can move forward, thoughts can be thought, and we can feel whole and present.
+No, the fact is humility and the immediate clarification of what is needed now and in the future creates space in life for living, where the heart can beat, the eye can see, where reality can move forward, thoughts can be thought, and we can feel whole and present.

 Tie loops – my Grandmother´s mantra on the subject.